jethrocarr/puppet-roadwarrior/README.md

 replacing/autoscaling the server running your roadwarror VPN, you will want to populate the directory with the same data across the fleet, otherwises certs would be re-generated.

+You will want to make sure your server can be reached by the clients on UDP port 500 and UDP port 4500.
+If you use the managed firewall, this will be configured for you with iptables (using puppetlabs/firewall module).

+Currently all traffic will egress your VPN server with an IP from the `vpn_range` defined above without any masqurading (NAT), so it's important that the destination servers on your network know how to route back to the VPN range via the server.
+(TODO: add a NAT option to this module?)